Data Privacy and Security Agreement

 - any instruction received from the Organisation in relation to the Personal Data, which in the discretion of Tencent may breach any Applicable Law, including any Data Protection Law, of the appropriate jurisdiction;

-- ensure that the personnel engaged and duly authorised by it to Process the Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality, and ensure that the same obligations for data protection under this DPSA and the Organisation's instructions are complied with by such persons, taking into account the nature of the Processing;
+- ensure that the personnel engaged and duly authorized by it to Process the Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality, and ensure that the same obligations for data protection under this DPSA and the Organisation's instructions are complied with by such persons, taking into account the nature of the Processing;

 - comply with any applicable Jurisdiction-Specific Requirements; and